robn/Consul/README.md

     If you just want to use this module to make simple calls to your Consul cluster, you can ignore this option entirely.

+# BLOCKING QUERIES

+Some Consul API endpoints support a feature called a "blocking query".
+These endpoints allow long-polling for changes, and support some extra information about the server state, including the Raft index, in the response headers.

+The corresponding endpoint methods, when called in array context, will return a second value.
+This is an object with three methods, `index`, `last_contact` and `known_leader`, corresponding to the similarly-named header fields.
+You can use these to set up state watches, CAS writes, and so on.

+See the Consul API docs for more information.

 # SEE ALSO

 - [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny) - for further HTTP client configuration, especially SSL configuration